aharonium/opensiddur.org/posts/posts/megillat-yonah-translated-by-tolkien_(aharon.varady_2018-08-24).html.md

 <hr />

 This is the Masoretic text of Megillat Yonah set side-by-side with its translation, made by J.R.R.
 Tolkien for the Jerusalem Bible (1966).
 I have replaced anglicized names with romanizations from the Hebrew and replaced the "castor-oil plant" with the mysterious hapax legomenon 'qiqayon' in the Hebrew.
-I have also replaced the divine names 'Yahweh' with YHVH, and 'God' with Elohim (and 'god' with el or elo'ah) where appropriate.
+I have also replaced the divine names 'Yahweh' with YHVH, and 'God' with Elohim (and 'god' with el or <em>elo'ah</em>) where appropriate.
 Tolkien, or an editor, indicated where the Hebrew deviated from the Greek of the Septuagint.
 In such cases, I have added the English translation of the Hebrew in the footnote to the maintext.
 For references to Christian literature as published in the Jerusalem Bible, please consult the latter. –Aharon N. Varady

 Megillat Yonah is traditionally read on Yom haKippurim.